Naomi Simson

 Naomi Simson (born 22 February 1964) is an Australian businessperson, entrepreneur, podcaster and blogger.
 After launching the Australian online success story RedBalloon in 2001, Naomi went on to co-found Big Red Group with partner David Anderson in 2017.
 Headquartered in Sydney's CBD, Big Red Group is the largest marketplace of experiences in ANZ, and home to leading brands including Adrenaline, Experience Oz, Experience Oz Local Agent, Lime&Tonic, and RedBalloon.

-Simson has written two books, Live What you Love (2015) and Ready to Soar (2016).

-She was a shark on the Australian television show Shark Tank.
-She has won numerous awards, including the 2011 Ernst & Young Entrepreneur of the Year Award and the 2013 Lifetime Achievement Silver Stevie Award, and was ranked as a top-30 tech influencer on Twitter by The Business Insider.

-Simson launched her podcast, Handpicked with Naomi Simson which is a short format podcast delivered each Monday.
-It is described as having a mini mentoring session with one of Australia's most successful entrepreneurs.
-Simson answers questions from business owners as well as bonus episode each week where she dives deeper into a business topic or term.